 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 217. - Header cut width is less than actual header width to accurately measure number of acres cut. - The header sends an electrical signal to the windrower to produce a header ID; however, the cut width will always default to the smallest header size available for each header type.
-For example, A Series Auger Headers come in 4.3, 4.9, and 5.5 m (14, 16, and 18 ft.) sizes, but the cut width will automatically default to the smallest (4 m [14 ft.] size) and will need to be changed to your specific header's size. - 1.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 216. - · Header cut width is less than actual header width to accurately measure number of acres cut. - The header sends an electrical signal to the windrower to produce a header ID; however, the cut width will always default to the smallest header size available for each header type.
+For example, A Series Auger Headers come in 4.3, 4.9, and 5.5 m (14, 16, and 18 ft.) sizes, but the cut width will default to 4.3 m (14 ft.).
+Adjust setting to your specific header size. - 1.
 Turn ignition key to RUN, or start the engine. - 2.
-Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
+Press PROGRAM (A) and SELECT (C) on the cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
 Press right arrow (B) to select YES.
 Press SELECT (C). - SET KNIFE SPEED? is displayed.